calvbore/zk-hello-world-noir/README.md

 # ZK Hello World - Merkle Tree

-Develop a smart contract and zero knowledge circuit that allows users to store a secret in a merkle tree and will allow anyone that can prove they know a secret in the merkle tree to anonymously set a greeting stored in the contract.
+Develop a smart contract and zero knowledge circuit that allows users to store a secret in a [merkle tree](https://hackmd.io/@vplasencia/S1whLBN16) and will allow anyone that can prove they know a secret hidden inside the merkle tree to anonymously set a greeting stored in the smart contract.

+Using this basic merkle tree structure you will be able to construct arbitrary membership groups and allow those within the grout to prove their membership anonymously.

 ---
 ## Checkpoint 0: Environment